 NFL Preseason betting, similar to the preseason or exhibition games of most of the major US-sports is an afterthought for most bettors.
 They wait until the regular season to begin wagering on the most popular sport in the country.
-From there, it’s a weekly pleasure up until the conclusion of the playoffs with the Super Bowl.
+From there, it’s a weekly pleasure up until the conclusion of the playoffs with the Super Bowl betting bonanza.

 Are bettors making a mistake when they write off the preseason regarding betting opportunities?
 The evidence overwhelming points to yes.
-Several factors make NFL Preseason a viable market and one that bettors should consider throwing into their betting rotation.
+Several factors make NFL Preseason betting a viable market and one that bettors should consider throwing into their wagering rotation.

-As discussed in our article on small market sports, when sportsbooks have lower wagering limits on particular markets compared to others it shows a lack of confidence in their odds.
-There’s a reason a bookmaker might accept $20,000 on regular season sides and just $2,000 on the same markets in the preseason.
+As discussed in our article on small market betting, when NFL betting sites have lower wagering limits on particular markets compared to others it shows a lack of confidence in their odds.
+There’s a reason a bookmaker might accept $20,000 bet on a regular season side or total and just $2,000 on the same markets in the preseason.

 Remember, there’s only so much time oddsmakers can devote to each market.
-Many bets with lower maximum wagers, such as propositions, generally move automatically once a specific betting limit is reached.
+Many bets with lower maximum wagers, such as NFL proposition bets, generally move automatically once a specific betting limit is reached.

-Believe it or not, the markets that the sportsbooks are sharpest at, by a large margin, are NFL sides and totals.
-If you take a look at the wagering limits at just about any US-facing sportsbook, the limits for sides and totals on NFL regular season games will dwarf just about any other sport.
+Believe it or not, the markets that the sportsbooks are the sharpest, by a large margin, are NFL side bets and totals.
+If you take a look at the wagering limits at just about any US-facing betting sites, the limits for sides and totals on NFL regular season games will dwarf just about any other sport.

 Week by week, the NFL regular season follows much of the same script.
-Several sportsbooks release their lines for the coming week after the late afternoon games on Sunday.
-They have a good barometer of how these games might play out and have already factored in fundamental injury concerns.
+Several top oddsmakers release their lines for the coming week after the late afternoon games on Sunday.
+They have a good barometer of how these games might play out and have already factored in notable injury concerns.

 Turning Information Into Betting Profits